January 8th - 13th, 2021

 We’ll navigate through the refuge in two private 12-passenger vans—5 to 6 guests per van—allowing plenty of room for each guest and their gear.
 Hot and cold beverages along with snacks will be provided while on tour during the day.

 PLEASE NOTE: White Sands Missile Range regularly conducts missile tests.
 During this time, Dunes Drive, the only road into White Sands, may be closed for up to a period of three hours during the tests.
-The monument is usually notified two weeks in advance of a closure, however, notifications may be received within 24 hours of a missile test.
+The monument is usually notified two weeks in advance of a closure.
+However, notifications may be received within 24 hours of a missile test.
+We apply for permits in advance, so they try to avoid any testing during scheduled group visits, but there are no guarantees with the military.
 All entry into White Sands is prohibited during missile testing.
-It appears missile testing is usually in the morning and shouldn’t affect our evening shoot on January 20th.
-If a missile test is in progress, we can decide as a group if we want to return to Bosque early or, depending on the time, wait until the tests are over to enter the monument before heading back for our evening shoot in Bosque.
+If a missile test is in progress, we can decide as a group what to do.

 Have a question?